NaaVRE/website/docs/readiness_levels/vol2bird/roles.md

   * **Virtual lab technical coordinator -> Koen:** Knows the lab from a technical perspective and pushes the lab to the next readiness level.
 Often, this will be an employee at LifeWatch ERIC VLIC
   * **Virtual lab service operator -> Koen:** Can support users.
 Knows the potential and limitations of the lab and can help out when problems arise.
   * **Virtual research environment development and operations (VRE DevOps) engineer -> Spiros, Gabriel, Koen:** Maintains NaaVRE.
 Often, this will be an employee at LifeWatch ERIC VLIC.
-  * **Networked infrastructures scientist -> TBD:** Contribute state-of-the-art components to the NaaVRE and can publish technical papers that demonstrate the relevance of NaaVRE in the field of networked systems.